 The defeated enemies on the ground and the smoke give the air that the battle is really coming to an end and that from then on freedom can take the citizens of France to a better future.

 The title makes it obvious, the woman represented here is the ideal of freedom.
 But even as an allegorical figure, the woman is more than that: her name is Marianne, which is probably the result of joining together two very common names in France at the time, Marie and Anne.

-(Curiously, 18 years after the revolution, Marie Anne Hubertine, a French activist who fought for the insertion of women in politics, was born.
-This is because, although the representation of freedom was feminine, women still couldn’t vote or stand for public office – although the female figure was always chosen to represent most of the allegories…).
+Curiously, 18 years after the July Revolution, Marie Anne Hubertine, a French activist who fought for the insertion of women in politics, was born.
+This is because, although the representation of freedom was feminine, women still couldn’t vote or stand for public office – although the female figure was always chosen to represent most of the allegories…

 Even today there are references made to this painting: in Brazil where I live, the painting inspired the face on our currency, and it is found also in several other countries.
 Her face represents the republic.

-And more: in 2008, the painting was chosen as a cover of the CD of the band Coldplay – the great CD Viva La Vida!
+And more: in 2008, the painting was chosen as an album cover for Viva La Vida by music band Coldplay!